SolarChapter/SolarChapter.github.io/README.md

 1. Check the [first project page](content/projects/chapter-one-umutnana.md) and use it as an example.

 ### Editing map in the projects page?
+Note: Province and Regency in the markdown and javascript file should be the same!
 1. Open [projects.js](assets/js/projects.js#L1) file
 2. Update `chaptersData` variable.
 It's pretty self-explanatory.
 It contains list of "Province", "Kabupaten" and villages where Solar Chapter's projects are